2.0 Stamped Stationery

 All stamped envelopes, stamped cards (formerly called “postal cards”), and aerogrammes issued by the United States since 1873 are valid for postage from any point in the United States or from any other place where U.S. domestic mail service operates, under the same conditions as for postage stamps in 1.0.

 Precanceling is the cancellation of adhesive postage, stamped envelopes, or stamped cards before mailing.
-Precanceling may be done by the mailer under a postal permit, or mailers may purchase precanceled stamps bearing a price category from the USPS.
+Precanceling may be done by an authorized mailer under 3.4 a postal permit, or mailers may purchase precanceled stamps bearing a price category from the USPS.

-Precanceled postage is an optional postage payment method for mailings at Presorted and automation First-Class Mail prices and at all Standard Mail prices.
+Except as provided in 3.1.3, precanceled postage is an optional postage payment method for mailings at Presorted and automation First-Class Mail prices and at all USPS Marketing Mail prices.